Machine Learning Engineer

 We are building an AI-driven simulation software stack for engineering and manufacturing across advanced industries.
 By enabling high-fidelity, multi-physics simulation through AI inference across the entire engineering lifecycle, PhysicsX unlocks new levels of optimization and automation in design, manufacturing, and operations - empowering engineers to push the boundaries of possibility.
 Our customers include leading innovators in Aerospace & Defense, Materials, Energy, Semiconductors, and Automotive.

-Note: We are currently recruiting for multiple positions; please apply for the role that best aligns with your skillset and career goals.
+Note: We are currently recruiting for multiple positions, however please only apply for the role that best aligns with your skillset and career goals.

 Who We're Looking For

-With at least 1 year industry experience (post Masters or PhD) in a commercial, non-research environment, you’re ready to hit the ground running.
-You’re excited about growing your technical expertise and are inclined to take ownership of ML engineering pipelines, continuously improving systems and solutions to ensure they are practical, impactful and meet evolving customer needs.
+With at least 1 year industry experience (post Masters or PhD) in a commercial, non-research environment, you're ready to hit the ground running.
+You're truly excited about growing your technical expertise and are naturally inclined to take ownership of MLE pipelines, continuously improving the systems and solutions you work on to ensure they are practical, impactful and meet the evolving customer needs.

 • Designing, building and testing data/ML pipelines that are reliable, scalable and easily deployable in production environments.

-• Productionising ML models and surrogates with clear validation and error analysis.
+• Productionising ML models and surrogates with clear validation, error analysis.

 • Exploring and manipulating 3D point-cloud and mesh data, applying graph/geometry-aware techniques where appropriate.